 I see our company expanding our capabilities within the next five years.
 There are various areas that we can explore within our current expertise that will help us maintain our leading advantage in heavy metals analysis.
 For example, there are many benefits to separating and quantifying specific isotopes of elemental impurities, as certain isotopes can be more dangerous than others.
 By expanding our elemental analysis capabilities within five years to include isotope speciation, as well as other techniques, we may benefit many of our clients in all of the industries that we support.

-In 10 years, I see Chemical Solutions Ltd. taking on analytical testing of all sorts.
+In 10 years, I see SGS taking on analytical testing of all sorts.
 Although we currently pride ourselves in being a leader in elemental analysis, I feel with hard work and dedication we could expand our expertise and become a leader in a wide variety of analytical testing.

 Based on the 68 elements on the periodic table that Chemical Solutions tests for, which element would you use to describe yourself?
 And why?